The Human Truth Foundation

 q=195.

-Regarding speed of uptake of HR treaties, Norway is 19th-best in the world.
+With respect to speed of uptake of HR treaties, Norway comes 19th-best in the world.

 Human Rights (HR) Treaties Lag is a count of how long it took each country to sign each of 11 key HR treaties.
 From the date of the first signatory of each treaty, all other countries have one point added to their score for each day they delayed in signing.
 Results are presented as average time in years to sign each one.
 The lower a country's score, the more enthusiastically it has taken on international Human Rights Treaties - which are, of course, minimal standards of good governance.
 The slowest are the countries of Micronesia, Melanesia, Australasia and Polynesia all lagged by over 12 years per treaty.
 The best regions are The Americas, Scandinavia and the Mediterranean.